casualwriter/casual-markdown/README.md

 ## casual-markdown

-A super lightweight regexp-based markdown parser, with TOC and scrollspy support
+A super lightweight regexp-based markdown parser, with TOC support

 It is a refinement of simple-markdown-parser of [Powerpage Markdown Document](https://github.com/casualwriter/powerpage-md-document)